Computer Science

 Graduate Program Information

-The department offers both Master of Science and Doctor of Philosophy graduate degrees in computer science, along with a Master of Science in Bioinformatics.
-We also encourage students in other disciplines to do a graduate minor in computer science.
-Graduate students typically work closely with a faculty member in a specific area of research.
-The department offers expertise in several research areas, such as: artificial intelligence and knowledge representation; computer and wireless networks; data mining and machine learning; game design and human-computer interaction; bioinformatics; high performance computing; software engineering and programming languages; theory of computing; and assistive technologies.
+The department offers expertise in several research areas, such as: artificial intelligence and knowledge representation; computer and wireless networks; computer security and cryptography; data mining and machine learning; game design and human-computer interaction; bioinformatics; high performance computing; software engineering and programming languages; theory of computing; and assistive technologies.

 A number of laboratories have been established to coordinate research activities, including

-• the Bioinformatics Research lab;
+• the Bioinformatics Research lab (Dr. Song);

 Department members are also directing the iCREDITS interdisciplinary Center of Research Excellence in Design of Intelligent Technologies for Smartgrids, offering educational and research opportunities in smartgrids.